 Major Employment Sectors

-The Wimmera is a region whose predominant economic activity is primary production.
-We grow a substantial proportion of Australia’s and the world’s wheat, barley, oats, chick peas and lentils – among other crops.
+The Wimmera is a region whose predominant economic activity is primary production, growing a substantial proportion of Australia’s and the world’s wheat, barley, oats, chick peas and lentils – among other crops.

 Naturally, a lot of employment opportunities in the Wimmera are linked to the agriculture sector, both on-farm and in the large scale operations that work directly with our farm businesses, such as grain marketing, transport and freight, fertiliser and chemical sales, machinery sales and many more.

-In the Wimmera we also attract high-quality financial, legal and other professional services that not only work with the agricultural sector, but with all aspects of our population.
+However the Wimmera also attracts high-quality financial, legal and other professional services that not only work with the agricultural sector, but with all aspects of our population.

 Main employers in the Wimmera are: